-A group of plants that carry common, distinguishable characteristics that have been selected in a process of breeding during commercial cultivation.
+A group of plants that carry common, distinguishable characteristics, which have been selected in a process of breeding.
 Cultivar is synonymous with variety.
 The term strain is often used to refer to a cultivar of cannabis, however, the term strain is not strictly correct in the field of botany, though it is used in other fields of biology.

 How is Cannabis Classified?